awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-in-place.md

       If you want to refine the criteria for the deployed\-to instances, choose **Add tag group** to create an tag group\.
 You can create up to three tag groups with up to ten key\-value pairs each\.
 When you use multiple tag groups in a deployment group, only instances that are identified by all the tag groups are included in the deployment group\.
 That means an instance must match at least one of the tags in each of the groups to be included in the deployment group\.

-      For information about using tag groups to refine your deployment group, see [Tagging Instances for Deployment Groups in CodeDeploy](instances-tagging.md)\.
+      For information about using tag groups to refine your deployment group, see [Tagging instances for deployment groups in CodeDeploy](instances-tagging.md)\.

 1. In **Deployment settings**, choose a deployment configuration to control the rate your application is deployed to instances, such as one at a time or all at once\.
-For more information about deployment configurations, see [Working with Deployment Configurations in CodeDeploy](deployment-configurations.md)\.
+For more information about deployment configurations, see [Working with deployment configurations in CodeDeploy](deployment-configurations.md)\.

 1. \(Optional\) In **Load balancer**, select **Enable load balancing**, and then choose an existing Classic Load Balancer, Application Load Balancer, or Network Load Balancer to manage traffic to the instances during the deployment processes\.